abhilesh/abhilesh.github.io/_drafts/bioinformaticians_toolkit.md

 ### Lab Notebook (and data syncing)

 ---

+Documenting ideas, observations and critically the decisions made during analysis is an essential part of bioinformatic workflows.

 My daily notes are a mix of text blocks, to-do lists, code snippets and links to papers.
 Working on multiple projects simultaneously adds to the complexity of managing documentation.